kristopolous/Mutiny/readme.md

-# Mutiny: A music explorer
+# Mutiny: Intentionally Underground Music Explorer

 Services like spotify don't cut it.
 They end up tending towards some definition of collective approval, some kind of popular.